cybercongress/cybertensor-developer-docs/docs/subnets/create-a-subnet.md

 ### Local blockchain vs local subtensor node

 Running a local blockchain is sometimes synonymously referred as **running on staging**.
-This is **different** from running a local subtensor node that connects to the Bittensor mainchain.
+This is **different** from running a local subtensor node that connects to the Cybertensor mainchain.

 A local subtensor node will connect to the mainchain and sync with the mainchain, giving you your own access point to the mainchain.